-Chemotherapy drugs may be used as neoadjuvant (preoperative) therapy to shrink a large, bulky tumor to remove it surgically, or it may be offered to reduce the tumor’s size so that a patient can have more surgical options.
-Neoadjuvant chemotherapy also offers the advantage of helping your doctor determine how well the chemotherapy drugs work against the tumor and identify whether additional therapy is needed postoperatively.
-Adjuvant (after surgery) chemotherapy is given to destroy cancer cells that may remain in the body (hiding in other organs such as the liver, lungs or bones) after surgery, some of which may be too small to detect with laboratory testing or on imaging studies.
-This can be life-saving and decreases the risk of recurrence in higher-risk patients.
+Chemotherapy drugs may be used as neoadjuvant (preoperative) therapy to shrink a large, bulky tumor so it can be removed surgically or to reduce the tumor’s size to offer more surgical options.
+Neoadjuvant chemotherapy also offers the advantage of helping your doctor determine how well the chemotherapy drugs work against the tumor, and to identify whether additional therapy is needed post-operatively.
+Adjuvant (after surgery) chemotherapy is given to destroy cancer cells that may remain in the body.

-Hormone therapy is used to treat tumors that are ER+/PR+.
-Several types of hormone therapy may be used depending on the stage of the cancer and menopausal status of the patient.
-Drugs that lower or block estrogen may be used, or the ovaries may be removed or suppressed with surgery, medication or radiation therapy.
-Types of drugs used include aromatase inhibitors, selective estrogen-receptor modulators (SERMs) and luteinizing hormone-releasing hormone (LHRH) analogs.
+Hormone therapy is used to treat ER+/PR+ tumors.
+Several types may be used depending on the stage of the cancer and menopausal status of the female patient.
+Drugs that lower or block estrogen may be used, or the ovaries may be removed with surgery or suppressed with medication or radiation therapy.

 Clinical trials may be another option.